-- According to the U.S. Bureau of Labor Statistics, employment in the county grew by 2.5% from December 2023 to December 2024. - The County continues to strengthen existing business retention and/or expansion to help existing businesses succeed.
-As of June 2024, the County leveraged \$877,000 in local dollars to secure \$1.8 million in state grants for 10 existing businesses to support expansions in the county.
-In total, these business expansions have/will result in \$70 million of capital investment and create 491 jobs.
+- According to the US Bureau of Labor Statistics, employment in Albemarle County grew 2.5% from December 2023 to December 2024. - The County continues to strengthen existing business retention and/or expansion (BRE) to help existing businesses be successful.
+As of June 2024, the County leveraged \$877,000 in local dollars to secure \$1.8 million in state grants to ten existing businesses to support their expansion here in Albemarle County.
+In total, those business expansions have/will result in \$70 million of capital investment and create 491 career ladder jobs.

-The defense industry plays an important role in the local economy.
-It includes the Army National Guard Ground Intelligence Center at Rivanna Station and contractor Northrup Grumman.
+The Defense industry plays an important role in our local economy and includes the Army National Ground Intelligence Center at Rivanna Station and contractor Northrop Grumman.

 The defense industry is one of several industries with major local economic impacts.
-Notable entities for this industry include Northrop Grumman and Rivanna Station.
+Notable entities for this industry include Northrop Grumman Corporation and Rivanna Station.

-- Total county impact (2020): \$567.2 million. - Total jobs (direct, indirect, and induced): 4,790. - In 2023, the County purchased 462 acres around Rivanna Station with the intent to both retain and grow the defense sector in the community, an initiative known as Rivanna Futures.
+- Total County impact (in 2020 USD): \$567.2 M - Total jobs (direct, indirect, and induced): 4,790 - In 2023, the County purchased 462 acres around Rivanna Station with the intent to both retain and grow the defense sector in our community, an initiative known as Rivanna Futures.
 Since acquiring the land in 2023, the County has rezoned 172 acres for light industrial use.
-This is now one of the largest development opportunities in the county. - In 2024, the University of Virginia announced the creation of the National Security Data and Policy Institute and the establishment of a strategic research and development partnership between the Institute and the Office of the Director of National Intelligence.
+This is now one of the largest development opportunities in Albemarle County. - In 2024, UVA announced the creation of the National Security Data & Policy Institute and the establishment of a strategic research and development partnership between the Institute and the Office of the Director of National Intelligence.